What is High Performance Computing?

-HPC is used by organizations all over the world who require exceedingly high-speed computations for scientific and academic research, engineering, manufacturing, and business.
+HPC solutions are used by organizations all over the world who require exceedingly high-speed computations for scientific and academic research, engineering, manufacturing, and business.

-According to ETP4HPC, High Performance Computing (HPC) plays a pivotal role in stimulating economic growth, explaining that it is a pervasive tool allowing industry and academia to develop world-class products, services, and inventions in order to maintain and reinforce Europe’s position on the competitive worldwide arena.
-HPC is also recognised as crucial in addressing grand societal challenges.
+According to ETP4HPC, High Performance Computing (HPC) solutions play a pivotal role in stimulating economic growth, explaining that it is a pervasive tool allowing industry and academia to develop world-class products, services, and inventions in order to maintain and reinforce Europe’s position on the competitive worldwide arena.
+HPC is also recognized as crucial in addressing grand societal challenges.